 Best Villainous Character: Biff Tannen

 Mean, stupid, unintentionally funny, and it’s very satisfying to see him get what’s coming to him.

 Accept no substitutes, buttheads.

 Worst Villainous Character: Needles

 He just kind of comes out of nowhere for the second and third films, basically to fill the typical Tannen role of egging on a McFly.
-I can only imagine they used Needles because Biff wasn’t shown to have an identical son in the first film.
+I can only imagine they used Needles to challenge Marty because Biff wasn’t shown to have a son in the first film, identical or otherwise.

 Honorable Mention: Wallet Guy

 |Never change, Wallet Guy.
 Never change|

 Doc Brown: “Where we’re going, we don’t need… roads.”